Succession to the Byzantine Empire: Matrilineal descent and other claims

 Descendants of the Palaiologoi emperors have survived through the centuries in the female line (matrilineally).
 Thomas Palaiologos had two daughters: Helena Palaiologina (1431–1473) and Zoe Palaiologina (c.
 1449–1503).
 The eldest daughter, Helena, married Lazar Branković, Despot of Serbia, with whom she had three daughters; Jelena, Milica and Jerina Branković.
 The eldest daughter Jelena died childless, but the second daughter, Milica Branković, married Leonardo III Tocco, the ruler of the Despotate of Epirus, and had descendants.
 Beginning with Leonardo III's and Milica's son, Carlo III Tocco (1464–1518), who lived in exile in Italy after Epirus was conquered by the Ottomans, the Tocco family presented themselves as being the rightful Byzantine imperial dynasty.
 Carlo III is recorded in a text to have described himself as the heir of "the despots of Romania and Arta [and] the most serene houses of Serbia, Komnenoi and Palaiologoi, both imperial houses of Constantinople".
 The claim that they had succeeded the Palaiologoi in this role through inheritance did not change the titles claimed by the family, who still presented themselves as the titular despots of Epirus until the mid-17th century.
 In 1642, Antonio Tocco, great-great-grandson of Carlo III, ceased to claim the despotate and instead claimed the title of Prince of Achaea.
-This change in title is probably attributable to their Palaiologos ancestry, given that the wife of Thomas Palaiologos was Catherine Zaccaria.
-Catherine was the daughter and heir of Centurione II Zaccaria, the last Prince of Achaea and third great grandson of Michael VIII Palaiologos.
+This change in title is probably attributable to their Palaiologos ancestry, given that the wife of Thomas Palaiologos was Catherine Zaccaria, daughter and heir of Centurione II Zaccaria, the last Prince of Achaea.
 Through Thomas Palaiologos, the Tocco family thus represented the senior heirs to that title.
 The Tocco family went extinct in 1884 with the death of its final member, Carlo III di Tocco Cantelmo Stuart (1827–1884), though living descendants exist.
 Milica Branković also has living descendants through the third and youngest daughter, Jerina.
 Jerina married Gjon Kastrioti II, the son of Albanian national hero Skanderbeg, and the couple's descendants survive today as the modern Italian Castriota family.